 | Primary Focus | Maximizing revenue with premium pricing | Filling gaps and optimizing steady occupancy |

-| Typical Guest Types | Leisure travellers, couples, weekend getaways | Business travellers, remote workers, budget-conscious tourists |
+| Typical Guest Types | Leisure travelers, couples, weekend getaways | Business travelers, remote workers, budget-conscious tourists |

 | Minimum Stay Requirements | 2–3 nights to capture full weekend value | 1–2 flexible nights for business guests |